Polkadot-Blockchain-Academy/pba-content/syllabus/7-Polkadot/1-Introduction_to_Polkadot_and_Blockspace/1-Introduction_to_Polkadot_Blockspace_Slides.md

 Same total nodes, split to do work in parallel.

-_Challenge of maintaining the same level of security and accountability while reducing node's work._
+_Challenge of maintaining the same level of security and accountability while reducing work per node._

 ---